 For those interested in the design of these books, Dave Morris has published the original Virtual Reality gamebook guidelines on the Fabled Lands blog.

-Here's odd one: Radical Dreamers is a fantasy visual novel exclusively released through the Satellaview, a satellite-connected modem for the Japanese version of the Super Nintendo Entertainment System.
+Here's an odd one: Radical Dreamers is a fantasy visual novel exclusively released through the Satellaview, a satellite-connected modem for the Japanese version of the Super Nintendo Entertainment System.
 Oh, and it's the sequel to Chrono Trigger, arguably one of the best video games of all time, and later remade as Chrono Cross, a train wreck of a game that is somehow less immersive over the original despite the massive increase in production values.

 The reason why I'm mentioning Radical Dreamers here, besides the fact that I highly recommend playing it over its remake, is because the game, while being fully played through reading paragraphs and selecting from a list of predetermined actions, actually tracks health and relationship strength with one of your teammates, but only shows this information to the player as walls of text instead of raw numbers.
 This makes the adventure a whole lot immersive... at least until the game starts repeating the same descriptions.
 Similarly, sometimes picking an action is time-sensitive, although no timer appear on the screen.
 Once time expires, the choices disappear and the game moves on, making dangerous encounters a lot more tense.